pkg-tool/vibro/docs/src/languages/markdown.md

 ### Trailing Whitespace

-By default Zed will remove trailing whitespace on save.
+By default Vector will remove trailing whitespace on save.
 If you rely on invisible trailing whitespace being converted to `<br />` in Markdown files you can disable this behavior with:

 ```json [settings]
   "languages": {